 Knowing this the candidate must choose where to relocate the group of animals to whilst ensuring they will be protected, sheltered, fed and watered sustainably in the new location.

-Scenario 3: Disease management
+Scenario 3 in the digital assessment: Disease management

 Objective: Identify a mysterious disease spreading through a population and recommend an appropriate course of action to maximise the survival rate.

 An animal population is showing symptoms of a disease.
 Based on the symptoms detected the candidate must conclude what disease has entered the population, the types of animals affected, the number of animals affected and the severity of the infection.

 Once an assessment of the disease has been made, the next step is to recommend an appropriate course of action.
 Each action has different rates of efficacy depending on the severity of the disease and the animals infected so the candidate must choose the action that maximises survival.